rochester-rcl/specify7-docker/README.md

   2. Run the `docker-compose up -d` command
   3. The building process can take about 15 minutes

 Specify 7 instances should now be available at `http://localhost:8080`.
-The login for the default database is `testuser` and the password also it `testuser`.
+The login for the default database is `demouser` and the password also it `demouser`.

 Web Portal instance should now be available at `http://localhost:80`.